resetius/coroio/README.md

 #### Key Features

 1. **Coroutines for Asynchronous Code**:
-   - The library uses C++20 coroutines, allowing you to write asynchronous code in a more straightforward and readable manner.
+   - The library uses C++ coroutines, allowing you to write asynchronous code in a more straightforward and readable manner.

 2. **Polling Mechanisms**:
    - **`TSelect`**: Utilizes the `select` system call, suitable for a wide range of platforms.